 No employment or paid work: You cannot receive Korean-source income, perform work for a Korean employer, provide services for a fee, or engage in any profit-making activity.
 This applies even to remote work where payment comes from a foreign employer — Korean immigration takes the view that physically working from Korea, even for a foreign company, may constitute a status violation depending on the activity.

 No status changes (in most cases): This is the most commonly misunderstood rule.
-Both B-1 and B-2 entries are generally not eligible for in-country status changes to long-term visas.
+Both and entries are generally not eligible for in-country status changes to long-term visas.
 If you enter visa-free and decide you want to stay longer on a work or student visa, you will typically need to depart Korea and apply at a Korean consulate abroad.

-As of 2023, most B-1 and B-2 eligible nationalities must obtain a K-ETA (Korea Electronic Travel Authorization) before arrival.
+As of 2023, most and eligible nationalities must obtain a K-ETA (Korea Electronic Travel Authorization) before arrival.
 K-ETA is not a visa — it is an advance security screening that authorizes visa-free entry.
 It is valid for 2 years and multiple entries.

 Nationalities currently exempt from K-ETA include Japan, the United States, and a small number of others who benefit from special bilateral agreements.
 K-ETA exemptions change periodically, so verify your nationality's current K-ETA requirement at the official K-ETA website before booking travel.

 Extensions are rarely granted.
-The official position is that B-1 and B-2 holders are not eligible for stay extensions or status changes.
+The official position is that and holders are not eligible for stay extensions or status changes.
 In genuine exceptional circumstances — documented medical emergency, natural disaster preventing departure, or similar force majeure — an immigration office may grant a brief extension.

 For extensions, you would need to visit your local immigration office, submit Form No. 34, your passport original, the applicable fee, and documents substantiating why departure is impossible.
 Do not rely on this as a planned strategy.

-Overstaying a B-1 or B-2 period is a serious violation.
+Overstaying a or period is a serious violation.
 Penalties include: a fine, departure order, possible short-term detention, an entry ban (typically 1–5 years for a first offence), and difficulty obtaining Korean visas in the future.
 Korean immigration has access to real-time entry/exit records and will detect overstays at departure.
 There is no grace period — even a single day overstay is a violation.

 If you know in advance that you want to stay in Korea beyond the visa-free period — for work, study, or other long-term purposes — apply for the appropriate visa at a Korean embassy or consulate in your home country before you travel.
 Arriving visa-free and then attempting to change status in Korea is generally not permitted (except for Germans and in limited other circumstances) and puts you in a vulnerable position.